akelly2448/MasteryProject/dont-wreck-my-house/README.md

   * String state
 ### Host
 * The accommodation provider.
 Someone who has a property to rent per night.
 Host data is in ./data/hosts.csv.
+* A rental property.
+In Don't Wreck My House, Location and Host are combined.
+The application enforces a limit on one Location per Host, so we can think of a Host and Location as a single thing.
 * Fields:
   * id (system-generated)
   * String lastName
   * String email
   * String phone #
   * String address
   * String city
   * String state
   * String postalCode
+  * List<Reservation> reservations
   * BigDecimal standardRate
   * BigDecimal weekendRate
-### Location
-* A rental property.
-In Don't Wreck My House, Location and Host are combined.
-The application enforces a limit on one Location per Host, so we can think of a Host and Location as a single thing.
-* For now, we will not create Location, but we will ask if it would be smart to create and pass as a field in Host for better chance for future development.
-* Fields:
-  * String address
-  * String city
-  * String state
-  * String postalCode

 ### Reservation
 * One or more days where a Guest has exclusive access to a Location (or Host).
 Reservation data is in ./data/reservations.
-* A host reservation file name has the format: {host-identifier}.csv.
+* A host reservation file name has the format: {host-id}.csv.
 * Fields:
-  * id (system-generated)
+  * int id
   * LocalDate startDate
   * LocalDate endDate
-  * guestId (system-generated)
+  * int guestId
   * BigDecimal total
+  * String hostId

 ## Data
 * Custom DataException
+* Perform tests for public methods

 ### GuestFileRepository (~1 hr)
 * inject file
 * GuestRepository interface
 * public findAll()
+  * BufferedReader, FileReader, catch IOException, swallow FileNotFound
 * public findByEmail()
 * private deserialize
+  * split line, check for length, return Guest
+* Create GuestFileRepositoryTest

 ### HostFileRepository (~1 hr)
 * inject file
 * HostRepository interface
 * public findAll()
+  * BufferedReader, FileReader, catch IOException, swallow FileNotFound
 * public findByEmail()
 * private deserialize()
+  * split line, check for length, return Host
+* Create HostFileRepositoryTest

 ### ReservationFileRepository (~1.5 hrs)
 * inject directory